Information for current students

 People and organisations to which you can turn for support are:

-- Your Supervisor, who can consult the appropriate authorities on your behalf.
+- Your Course Director, who can consult the appropriate authorities on your behalf.

 - The Departmental Director of Graduate Studies, Associate Professor Grant Churchill, or the Graduate Studies Administrator, Paula Savin.

 - In your College, you can consult the Senior Tutor, Tutor for Graduates or their own College Advisor.